Grand home builds that ended in disaster

 Mohamed Hadid's mega-mansion, California, USA

-In 2014, the authorities in Los Angeles revoked Hadid's building permits after they discovered a series of unapproved additions, such as an extra floor underneath the basement and an unauthorised secondary swimming pool.
-Yet building work on the mega-mansion purportedly continued, despite being legally halted.
-In fact, the house should have been demolished as soon as the permits were revoked.
+Authorities in Los Angeles revoked Hadid's building permits after they discovered a series of unapproved additions, such as an extra floor underneath the basement and an unauthorised secondary swimming pool.
+Even though the house should have been demolished as soon as the permits were revoked, Hadid forged on.

 Mohamed Hadid's mega-mansion, California, USA

-While this might sound like a loss for Hadid, the amount was a fraction of the $26 million (£18.7m) the neighbours were seeking to claim.
-Hadid's lawyer, Christopher Pitet, told the Daily Mail: "This is a major victory.
-We could not be more pleased with the jury's verdict."
-Despite this win, Hadid has still been ordered to demolish the mansion.
-In January 2021, he placed it on the market for just $8.5 million (£6.1m), on the condition that it would be bulldozed upon the completion of the sale.
+Hadid was ordered to demolish the mansion.
+In January 2021, he placed it on the market for just $8.5 million (£7m), on the condition that it would be bulldozed upon the completion of the sale.

-The high-end development was later reduced to $8 million (£5.7m), but will now be auctioned off with no reserve, which means the sale will go through, regardless of price.
-Those interested in the controversial crib can submit a sealed bid between 20th September and 27th September 2021, giving one lucky developer the chance to get their hands on an absolute bargain.
-Bidders must put down a 3% deposit and show proof of funds, according to Forbes.
+The high-end development, was later reduced to $8 million (£6.5m) but was finally auctioned off with no reserve, which means a sale will go through, regardless of price.
+Bidders had to put down a 3% deposit and show proof of funds, according to Forbes.
+It finally sold in December 2021 for $5 million (£4m) with Premier Estates Auction Co., purchased by Sahara Construction, according to the LA Times.

 Kellie's Castle, Perak, Malaysia